 Activation Functions & SwiGLU

-Interactive exploration of ReLU, GELU, Swish, and the SwiGLU gating mechanism
+Interactive exploration of ReLU, GELU, Swish, and the 3-matrix SwiGLU FFN architecture.

 ReLU